ncihtan/htan_missing_manual/overview/tool_catalog.md

 # HTAN Tool Catalog

-For the current listing of available tools, [please see the portal.](https://humantumoratlas.org/tools)
+For the most current listing of available tools, [please see the portal.](https://humantumoratlas.org/tools)

 The HTAN Network consists of ten research centers, and two pilot projects.
-The results from each project have been built using an array of computational tools, which are being collected into a catalog, available on the portal.
+The results from each project have been built using an array of computational tools, which are being collected into a catalog, which is available on the portal.
+These tools are sure to be compatible with HTAN data!

 | Name                     |  Atlas          |  Type              |  Assay                   |  Publication      |  Homepage                                                 |